StefanHope/ArduinoRabirdToolkit/docs/guide.md

 You have better use class RRawPointer to manager your pointers for less space wasting.

 WARNING: Don't use smart pointers to store your function pointer, they are different size!

 ## Local Variables

 Our default thread stack is very small for local variables, change your algorithm to use local variable as fewer as possiable.

+## String

+Try to best not use normal string!
+They will eat stack memory!
+Our stack size is limit on most environment.
+Be notice your debug code, if you really want to use string, use F() to surround them for place them into Flash not stack or memory.